uliska/scheme-book/scheme/expressions.md

 programming languages where one would have to explicitly use the operator for each subsequent division.

+##### Procedure “Type”

 ```
 guile> (1 "2" 3.14)
 ERROR: Wrong type to apply: 1
 ABORT: (misc-error)
 ```

-Oh, what is wrong here?
-We have a list with three elements, and again Scheme will try to take the first element as a procedure.
-But `1` is a number and not a procedure, therefore the application must fail.
-The list `(1 "2" 3.14)` is a list of three literals, an integer, a string, and a floating point number.
-We said that when evaluating lists the first element is expected to be a procedure, and we can easily check what Scheme thinks of these procedures when passed as
-literals:
+Oh, what is wrong here, why should `1` be the wrong type to “apply”?
+As said Scheme will interpret the first element of a list as a procedure name and try to call that procedure.
+So obviously that first element must *be* a procedure.
+Using the REPL we can easily check what Scheme thinks of these procedures when passed as literals:

 ```
 guile> string-append